Lem-Jukes/ASCII-Farmer-ALPHA/README.txt

     ```

 3. Open the `index.html` file in your web browser to start the game.

-## Contributing

-We welcome contributions from the community!
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix:
-    ```bash
-    git checkout -b feature-name
-    ```
-3. Make your changes.
-4. Commit your changes:
-    ```bash
-    git commit -m "Description of your changes"
-    ```
-5. Push to your branch:
-    ```bash
-    git push origin feature-name
-    ```
-6. Create a pull request detailing your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

 Enjoy your farming adventure with ASCII FARMER!
 Created with care by Juke LTD.